Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 1       | `BootDelay`           | The bootloader will start the application in a few seconds, unless the boot is cancelled or a firmware update is requested.
 2       | `BootCancelled`       | There is a valid application to boot, however, boot was cancelled by an external command.
 3       | `AppUpgradeInProgress`| Application is currently being upgraded.
 If interrupted, the bootloader will go into either `NoAppToBoot` or `BootCancelled`.
-4       | `ReadyToBoot`         | The application is already booting.
+4       | `ReadyToBoot`         | The application is about to boot.
 This state is very transient and is left automatically as soon as possible.

 On Zubax GNSS 2, the boot delay is set to 5 seconds.